threefoldfoundation/www_tfnow/README.md

 ### Where is all the content ?

 - It is under the direcory [content/docs](content/docs)
-- All files are markdown .md
+- All files are markdown (.md) format

 ### Where are all the images ?